nymea/nymea-plugins/yamahaavr/README.md

 ## Requirements

 * nymea and the Yamaha device must be in the same local area network.
-* The package "nymea-plugin-yamaha" must be installed.
+* The package "nymea-plugin-yamahaavr" must be installed.

 ## More